-If you have no capital gain or no exempt foreign employment income, work through the following steps to find out your foreign tax credit.
-A practical example follows step 8.
+If you do not have exempt foreign employment income, work through the following steps to find out your foreign tax credit.
+A practical example is on page 5 of this guide.

-Work out your taxable income.
+STEP 1: Work out your taxable income

 You will need to fill in the rest of your tax return before you can do this.
 Your taxable income is the amount at s on page 3 of your tax return.

-Work out the amount of gross tax, Medicare levy and, if applicable, Medicare levy surcharge (MLS) payable on your taxable income by referring to the calculation pages in TaxPack 2003.
+STEP 2: Work out the amount of gross tax, Medicare levy and, if applicable, Medicare levy surcharge (MLS) payable on your taxable income

+Refer to the calculation pages in TaxPack 2004.

-Work out the average rate of Australian tax payable on your taxable income using the following formula:
+STEP 3: Work out the average rate of Australian tax payable on your taxable income

+Use the following formula:
-Average gross + Medicare + MLS - qualifying

-rate of tax levy tax offsets
+Average gross tax + Medicare levy + MLS qualifying tax offsets rate of tax - taxak ole income

-tax taxable income